AIR WATER SYRINGE

 Do you think a dentist, orthodontist, or hygienist have enough replacement air water syringes to accommodate sterilizing their air water syringe between patients?

-The answer is no. A standard air water syringe costs anywhere from $250 to $2500.
-Each surgery would need at least 10 spare air water syringes to make the sterilization process feasible.
-In reality, the majority of dental offices have zero spare air water syringes.
-With no spare air water syringes, there is no way an office can complete a sterilization process.
-Unless they wait hours between each patient, which is not practical, there is no way an office can claim their current air water syringe is clean.
+The answer is no. A standard syringe costs anywhere from $250 to $2500.
+Each surgery would require at least 10 spare syringes to make the sterilization process feasible.
+In reality, the majority of dental offices have zero spare syringes.
+Without spare syringes, an office cannot complete a sterilization process.
+Unless they wait hours between each patient, which is not practical, an office cannot claim that their current syringes are clean.